 The Undetectable Firearms Modernization Act seeks to set forth regulations requiring that any firearm have at least one major component that is detectable by typical metal detectors.
 This would make it much more difficult to either remove the metal components to make the gun undetectable, while still being operable.

 This legislation is (arguably) believed to have been inspired by recent security issues.
-Earlier this month, the US Department of Homeland Security conducted a series of tests, working with undercovers to sneak weapons, including 3D-printed guns, through TSA security checkpoints.
+Earlier this month, the US Department of Homeland Security conducted a series of tests, working with undercovers to sneak weapons, including 3D-printed guns, that could possibly be in the form of a glock 19 with iwb glock holsters, through TSA security checkpoints.
 The results?
 Pretty alarming.
 67 out of 70 tests agents were successfully able to sneak banned items through checkpoints.

 The filing isn’t yet final, and the restrictions wouldn’t limit the publication, discussion or illustrations of guns, only “technical data” for fabricating arms.
 So, with that being said, let’s discuss the issue.
 Are 3D printed guns okay?
 Is the Undetectable Firearms Modernization Act really a violation of free speech?
 Comment below.